eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 ```

 With this method you could create a simple text response, and send it
-using your WebSocket connection.
+using e.g. the WebSocket binding.
 Since the original Message and the response
 Message have the same correlation-id, the issuer would receive your response:

 ```json